hazy/toolbelt/README.md

 # Anon AI Toolbelt

 The Anon AI Toolbelt is a command line interface (CLI) tool for managing and anonymising data with the [Anon AI web service](https://anon.ai).

 It's developed in Python and the code is published under the [MIT License](https://github.com/anon-ai/toolbelt/blob/master/LICENSE) at [github.com/anon-ai/toolbelt](https://github.com/anon-ai/toolbelt).

-*Caution: the toolbelt is under active development.
-Core functionality works but commands and options are liable to change and some of the features that are documented don't yet exist.*

 ## Installation